cegrief/SickBeetz/README.md

 Professor Bryan Pardo

 ###Overview
 Analyzes recordings of humans beatboxing and transforms them into electronic drum beats.
 Does so by segmenting, classifying, quantizing, and replacing individual percussive 'notes' from a user-input audio stream.
-Written in Python 2.7.
+Written in Python 2.7 with the SciPy stack.

 ####Running the Program
 The user may lauch SickBeetz from the command line without any additional arguments, like so: